clarknotkent/Thesis/README.md

 - PWA Learning Checklist: An in-app checklist that dynamically updates to help you learn and verify the core concepts of a PWA.

 ## 🚀 Installation and Setup
-To get this project running on your local machine, follow these simple steps.

-Prerequisites
+### Prerequisites
-Node.js: Make sure you have Node.js installed.
+- Node.js: Make sure you have Node.js installed.
 You can download it from nodejs.org.

-Steps
+### Steps
 Clone the repository (or download the source code):

 git clone <your-repository-url>